Manolo Sánchez (footballer, born 1976)

-Manuel "Manolo" Sánchez Murias (born 27 November 1976) is a Spanish former footballer who played as a left winger, currently a manager.
+Manuel "Manolo" Sánchez Murias (born 27 November 1976) is a Spanish former footballer who played as a left winger, currently manager of Super League Kerala club Kannur Warriors.

 Playing career

 Born in Gijón, Sánchez played three years with local Sporting de Gijón's first team, his La Liga output consisting of 19 games – no goals – in the 1997–98 season, which ended in relegation with an all-low 13 points.
 In summer 2000 he moved to RC Celta de Vigo, appearing in seven more matches in the top flight (scoring against CA Osasuna in a 2–0 away win on 10 September 2000) and being loaned several times for the duration of his contract, mostly to Segunda División sides.

 In 2005–06 campaign, Sánchez joined Racing de Ferrol also of the second division, going on to experience two relegations and one promotion with the Galicians.
 He retired in June 2008, at the age of 31.

 Coaching career

 Sánchez began his manager career immediately after retiring, starting with his last club as a player in the Segunda División B. He was relieved of his duties on 24 February 2009.

 After two years working with Sporting's youth academy, Sánchez was appointed reserve-team coach by the Asturians.
 However, after the end of the 2011–12 season, which ended in top-tier relegation, Javier Clemente was dismissed from the main squad and he was appointed his successor.

 On 18 October 2012, after collecting five losses and only two wins in the league's first nine rounds, and immediately after disposing of CD Mirandés in the third round of the Copa del Rey (2–1 home victory), Sánchez was fired by Sporting.
 On 17 September of the following year he returned to the club, being named director of the football academy at Mareo.

 Sánchez returned to Sporting B on 18 March 2019, as a replacement for Isma Piñera.